dummifiedme/TheNotebook/NotesVault/Article 21.md

 #### LAW
 - British
+	- > 'Procedure established by law : Limitation on only Executive
 	- Principle of 'Parliamentary Sovereignty' which means no restriction on the power of the parliament to make law.
 	- However, this did not remained a fact since Britain joined European Union.
 So, by Brexit they gain parliamentary sovereignty.
 	- Judiciary cannot challenge law.